-The drawings presented here approach this subject from the perspective of that quintessential art-historical signifier of human specialness: the portrait.
+The drawings approach the subject from the perspective of that quintessential art-historical signifier of human specialness: the portrait.
 Employing the traditions of this genre–which were developed to highlight the uniqueness and psychological depth of the individual–these drawings depict the faces of a variety of “races” of androids, reflecting the international nature of their creation.
 The drawings also invest their subjects with a degree of dignity and emotional nuance previously reserved for human subjects, becoming in themselves metaphors for the larger issue of human uniqueness raised by the development of androids.

 BINA48 was created by: Hanson Robotics, Houston Texas for Dr. Martine Rothblatt, Founder of the Terasem Movement, as a proof of concept that one day mindfile information about a person may be used to re-animate that person’s consciousness.
 You can start your free mindfile at www.LifeNaut.com